 Exactly what’s the point of it?
 You look out the window, the sun’s up high, and the watch shows noon.
 Well, that’d be noon.
-Thank you, no 24h indicator needed.
+Thank you, no 24h indicator is needed.

-The only use for it that I can think of is telling the time somewhere by the Arctic Circle or in the South Pole, but then again, a 24h watch (Glycine Airman, for example) or a GMT watch is much more useful.
+The only use for it that I can think of is telling the time somewhere by the Arctic Circle or at the South Pole, but then again, a 24h watch (Glycine Airman, for example) or a GMT watch is much more useful.